michaelssavage/Command_Line_Interpreter/README.md

 9.          python3 myshell.py [batchfile]*
             ===============================

-• the shell must be quit before trying to take command line input from [batchfile]*.
+• as said in the synopsis, starting the shell is done by python3 myshell.py
+• the shell can take an additional argument at launch that will be a batchfile*.
 • the [batchfile]* is assumed to contain a set of command lines that the shell can process.
 • the line number and arguments are printed in bold,